naowalrahman/calc/index.md

 - [ ] Make the calculator ignore python-specific functions and expressions and only recognize math expressions.

 ## Contributions
 Any contributions are welcome!
-If any issue arises, make an issue in the issues tab.
-If you want to contribute to this calculator, feel free to start a pull request!
+If any issue arises, make an issue on this project's [GitHub page](https://github.com/naowalrahman/calc/issues).
+If you want to contribute to this calculator, feel free to start a pull request on GitHub!